Welcome to Vision Qwest Solutions’ website.

 (The statistics addressed here are specifically from data compiled and summarized by The 4th Annual Report of 2015 Global Recruiting Trends.
 This report was authored by Sam Gager, Rachel Bowley, Ester Cruz, and Ryan Batty, LinkedIn Talent Solutions Professionals.
 The report is based on a survey that was conducted with 4,125 recruiting decision makers in 31 countries.)

 Vision Qwest Solutions

 A journey is a story, and everyone has one to tell…..Celestine McMullen Allen

 So, to set the stage for this post, I would like to summarize the gist of the first post.
-It established the premise that collectively, individually and organizationally, we must embrace the total person that we are.
-The second post embraced the premise that once this concept is understood, we then have a responsibility to be that person, personally and individually, and let that same person be who we are in the professional realm.
+It established the premise that collectively, individually and organizationally; or the we must embrace the total person or the organization that we are.
+The second post embraced the premise that once this concept is understood, we then have a responsibility to be that person or organizazation, personally and individually, and let that same person be whom they are in the professional realm.
 The previous posts were about blending the “trinity” of our personal and professional selves.

 Here is an excerpt from Essays on Personal and Professional Synergy – (Post 2)

 ……….Are we personally aligned individually to the “skin” that we live in everyday?
 This is where and how the guards come down, and sets the stage for the total integrative concept of these posts.
 For it is not just about career endeavors, it is the total assimilation of self into our world of work, how we lead, how we are perceived, and the importance of how we support our team and how they support us.
 Yes, there is parallel in these journeys that do have a direct correlation to our world of work and the quality of our career choices.